tvdboom/ATOM/docs_sources/user_guide.md

 [XGBoost](../API/models/xgb), [LightGBM](../API/models/lgb) and [CatBoost](../API/models/catb)
  allow in-training evaluation.
-This means that the estimator is evaluated after every round of the training.
-Use the `early_stopping` key in `bo_params` to stop the training early if it didn't improve in the last `early_stopping` rounds.
+This means that the estimator is evaluated after every round of the training, and that the training is stopped early if it didn't improve in the last `early_stopping` rounds.
 This can save the pipeline much time that would otherwise be wasted on an estimator that is unlikely to improve further.
  Note that this technique will be applied both during the BO and at the final fit on the complete training set.

+There are two ways to apply early stopping on these models:

+* Through the `early_stopping` key in `bo_params`.
+This approach applies early stopping to all models in the pipeline and allows the input of a fraction of the total number of rounds.
+* Filling the `early_stopping_rounds` parameter directly in `est_params`.
+Don't
+  forget to add `_fit` to the parameter to call it from the fit method.

 After fitting, the `model` will get the `evals` attribute, a dictionary of the train and test performances per round (also if early stopping wasn't applied).
+Click [here](../examples/early_stopping/early_stopping) for an example pipeline using early stopping.

 !!!tip
     Use the [plot_evals](../API/plots/plot_evals) method to plot the in-training